VyRianS/file_storage_api/README.md

 sudo systemctl status docker
 ```

 Check that there are no other processes listening on port 5000.
-The following command should not return any set.
+The following command _should not return any set_.
 ```
 netstat -antu | grep ":5000 " | grep "LISTEN"
 ```